Japan's household spending rebounds from initial COVID-19 hit

-TOKYO (Reuters) - Japan’s household spending rose in October for the first time in over a year, government data showed on Tuesday, a sign the economy was gradually emerging from the damage caused by the first wave of coronavirus infections.
+TOKYO (Reuters) - Japan’s household spending rose in October for the first time in over a year, data showed on Tuesday, in a sign the economy is gradually emerging from the damage caused by the first wave of coronavirus infections.

+Separate data showed the world’s third-largest economy expanded more than initially estimated in July-September, thanks to a rebound in exports and consumption from the slump caused by lockdown measures to contain the virus.

-But a recent resurgence of infections clouds the outlook for the world’s third-largest economy, keeping policymakers under pressure to support a fragile recovery with massive monetary and fiscal stimulus measures.
+But a recent resurgence of infections is clouding the outlook, keeping policymakers under pressure to support a fragile recovery with massive monetary and fiscal stimulus measures.

+Prime Minister Yoshihide Suga on Tuesday announced a plan to compile a 73.6 trillion yen ($708 billion) stimulus package that will include 40 trillion yen worth of fresh spending.

+“Japan’s economy will keep growing in the current quarter but may stagnate or contract in January-March,” if an increase in infections force the government to take stronger steps to contain the virus, said Takeshi Minami, chief economist at Norinchukin Research Institute.

 Real wages fell in October for the eight straight month, separate data showed, suggesting households are not immune to the hit to corporate profits from the pandemic.

-Reporting by Leika Kihara and Kaori Kaneko; Additional reporting by Daniel Leussink; Editing by Sam Holmes and Lincoln Feast.
+Reporting by Leika Kihara and Kaori Kaneko; Additional reporting by Daniel Leussink; Editing by Sam Holmes, Lincoln Feast and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.